 Vomiting blood (hematemesis) refers to significant amounts of blood in your vomit.
 Small streaks or flecks of blood in material you spit up may come from the teeth, mouth or throat and isn't usually considered vomiting blood.
 Blood in vomit may be bright red, or it may appear black or dark brown like coffee grounds.

-While vomiting blood may be caused by swallowed blood, as from a nosebleed or forceful coughing, truly vomiting blood usually represents something more serious and requires immediate medical attention.
+Swallowed blood, as from a nosebleed or forceful coughing, may cause bloody vomit, but truly vomiting blood usually represents something more serious and requires immediate medical attention.
 Bleeding in your upper gastrointestinal tract (mouth, esophagus, stomach and upper small intestine) from peptic ulcers or torn blood vessels is a common cause of vomiting blood.

 - Bleeding in the digestive tract.
 National Institute for Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/bleeding/index.htm.
 Accessed July 29, 2014.

-- Villa X. Approach to upper gastrointestinal bleeding in children. http://www.uptodate.com/home/index.html.
-Accessed March 11, 2011.
+- Villa X. Approach to upper gastrointestinal bleeding in children. http://www.uptodate.com/home.
+Accessed July 29, 2014.

 - Rockey DC.
 Uncommon causes of upper gastrointestinal bleeding. http://www.uptodate.com/home.
 Accessed July 29, 2014.